mhadaily/pluralsight-firebase-flutter/README.md

-# Wired Brain Coffee App for Debugging in Dart DevTools
+# Wired Brain Coffee App - Full-stack app with Flutter and Firebase

-Here is an Flutter App to show how we can debug with Flutter app.